NiklasEi/www-nikl-me/blog/2022/dynamic-assets-in-bevy_asset_loader.md

 - bevy
 ---

-*One of my favorite Bevy projects at the moment is my plugin [bevy\_asset\_loader][project] ([repository][repo]).
+*One of my favorite Bevy projects at the moment is the plugin [bevy\_asset\_loader][project] ([repository][repo]).
 Its goal is to minimize boilerplate for asset handling while improving code readability and maintainability for games with a lot of assets.
 I wrote about the motivation and basic idea of the plugin in [a previous blog post][asset_handling_post].
 Most of the future functionality mentioned in the post is now implemented.
 The biggest feature added to [`bevy_asset_loader`][project] since then, was not discussed though.
 That's what this post is all about.*

 ## The idea